MateuszKielan/new-tab-extension/README.md

 Talk to ChatGPT directly through the dashboard!
 Send prompts and receive responses using OpenAI's API.
 (Requires your own API key.)

 📰 News
-AI model sampling news based on your search history and feedback
+AI model sampling news based on your search history and feedback (feature in BETA testing)

 👀Upcoming